Outline of Rules/Table of Contents

 3.2.1.
 PROCEDURES FOR TEAM COMMITMENTS AND DIVISIONS

 Participating clubs or sponsors shall provide a commitment to the FCYBC of the number of teams that will participate in the league no later than October 15th.
-Participating clubs or sponsors have until the November 1st to elect (when applicable) for Division-I or Division-II as described in Paragraph 7.2 - DIVISIONS of these rules.
-Team's sponsors will be notified within SEVEN (7) days after the commitment deadlines by the Boy's or Girl's Deputy Basketball Commissioner if the number of entries is sufficient to form a given league and use the Division-I, II format.
+Participating clubs or sponsors have until the November 1st to elect (when applicable) for Division-I, II or III as described in Paragraph 7.2 - DIVISIONS of these rules.
+Team's sponsors will be notified within SEVEN (7) days after the commitment deadlines by the Boy's or Girl's Deputy Basketball Commissioner if the number of entries is sufficient to form a given league and use the Division-I, II, III format.
 Leagues are subject to be merged or restructured by the FCYBL and the Boy's or Girl's Deputy Basketball Commissioners to provide worthwhile participation for the maximum number of FCYBL applications.
 Once a club commits a team, they have committed to pay the entire fee for a team to enter the league.